 1. Blend the wet ingredients: Combine the yogurt, eggs, vanilla, and salt in a blender and blend until smooth.

 2. Add the dry ingredients: Add the almond flour, sweetener, protein powder, and baking powder, and blend again until smooth.
-If your batter is very thick, add water 1 tablespoon at a time to thin it out.
-It should be thick but pourable.
+Thin out with a little water if batter is thick and not pourable.

-3. Stir in the blueberries: Add the blueberries right into the blender, but just stir them in by hand.
+3. Stir in the blueberries: Add the blueberries into the blender, but stir them in by hand.
 Divide the batter between 12 standard muffin cups.

-4. Bake until golden: Bake at 325ºF for 25 to 30 minutes, or until the tops are golden brown and just firm to the touch.
-Remove and let cool in the pan.
+4. Bake until golden: Bake until the tops are golden brown and just firm to the touch.

 I love using my blender to whip up these almond flour blueberry muffins.
 It’s less messy, takes only seconds, and it makes the batter more cohesive.
 But less powerful blenders may not be up to the challenge.
 You can always whisk the ingredients together in a bowl instead.